* Dollar ekes out gain after four days of declines

-NEW YORK, Oct (Shenzhen: 000069.SZ - news) 12 (Reuters) - U.S. Treasury yields dipped and the dollar pared gains on Thursday as investors waited on U.S. inflation data while Wall Street stock indexes were largely unchanged as earnings season kicked off with a whimper.
+NEW YORK, Oct (Shenzhen: 000069.SZ - news) 12 (Reuters) - U.S. Treasury yields dipped and the dollar rose slightly on Thursday as investors awaited U.S. inflation data while Wall Street stock indexes fell as earnings season kicked off with a whimper.

 U.S. Treasury prices gained after the Treasury Department saw strong demand for a sale of 30-year bonds.

-While investors cheered an increase in the U.S. producer price index (PPI) for last month, inflation concerns were still in focus ahead of consumer price index (CPI) data on Friday after Federal Reserve minutes showed a more guarded view.
+While investors cheered an increase in the U.S. producer price index (PPI) for last month announced Thursday, inflation concerns were still in focus ahead of consumer price index (CPI) data on Friday after Federal Reserve minutes showed a more guarded view.

-In U.S. stocks, banks and media companies were the biggest drags on the S&P 500 as AT&T Inc (Sao Paolo: ATTB34.SA - news) fueled concerns about video subscribers and investors took fright at comments from JPMorgan (LSE: JPIU.L - news) and Citigroup (NYSE: C - news) on consumer debt.
+In U.S. stocks, banks and media companies were the biggest drags on the S&P 500 as AT&T Inc (Sao Paolo: ATTB34.SA - news) fueled concerns about video subscribers and investors took fright at comments from JPMorgan (LSE: JPIU.L - news) and Citigroup (NYSE: C - news) 's earnings calls.

-Oil prices rebounded from earlier losses, although they were still down on the session, after the U.S. Energy Department reported a larger-than-expected decline in U.S. inventories and a falloff in weekly production.
+Oil prices fell after the U.S. Energy Department reported a larger-than-expected decline in U.S. inventories and a falloff in weekly production.

-(Additional reporting by Karen Brettell and Saqib Iqbal Ahmed in New York, John Geddie and Dhara Ranasinghe in London and Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum and James Dalgleish)
+(Additional reporting by Caroline Valetkevitch, Karen Brettell and Saqib Iqbal Ahmed in New York, John Geddie and Dhara Ranasinghe in London and Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum and James Dalgleish)